MakeSchool-Tutorials/Makestagram-Swift-V3/P16-Creating-Custom-Post-Cells/content.md

 Each `Post` image will be of varying size depending on the aspect height of the image.
 We'll need a way to dynamically adjust height of each image cell.
 We'll do this using the `tableView(_:heightForRowAt:)` method of `UITableViewDelegate`.
 This will first require us to make sure the table view's delegate property is set.

 > [action]
 Open `Home.storyboard` and select the table view of your `HomeViewController`.
-Ctrl-drag from from your storyboard to your view controller to set the delegate:
+Ctrl-drag from your storyboard to your view controller to set the delegate:
 ![Set Table View Delegate](assets/set_delegate.png)

 Next we'll need to conform `HomeViewController` to `UITableViewDelegate`.
 Open `HomeViewController.swift` and add the following: